-- 1. To elect three Directors to each serve for a three-year term, each until his successor is duly elected and qualified or until his earlier death, resignation or removal. - 2.
-To ratify the selection of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2016. - 3.
+- 1. To elect one Director to serve for a three-year term until his successor is duly elected and qualified or until his earlier death, resignation or removal. - 2.
+To ratify the selection of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2017. - 3.
 To transact such other business as may properly come before the Meeting or at any postponement or adjournment thereof.